data-lessons/SQL-business/_episodes/03-sql-aggregation.md

     FROM item_info
     WHERE Category == "Blueberry Soda";

-Now let's count all the soda with categories other than "C0001":
+Now let's count all the soda with categories other than "Blueberry Soda":

     SELECT COUNT(*)
     FROM item_info